PTsolvers/Julia-HPC-Scales/README.md

 > :warning: Make sure to `git pull` this repo right before starting the workshop on Monday morning in order to ensure you have access to the latest updates

+The computational resources for this workshop are provided by the “Paderborn Center for Parallel Computing (PC2)” [https://pc2.uni-paderborn.de/](https://pc2.uni-paderborn.de/) as part of the "NHR Alliance” [https://www.nhr-verein.de/](https://www.nhr-verein.de/).

 ## Program

 ### Morning session (9h - 12h30)